Merantau: Plot

-Yuda finds that the address where he was meant to stay has been torn down, leaving him homeless.
-The next day his wallet is stolen by a kid named Adit; chasing him, Yuda then encounters Adit's sister, Astri, arguing with her boss, Johnny.
-When Johnny begins abusing Astri, Yuda saves her, but in retaliation Johnny fires Astri, causing her to vent her frustrations on Yuda.
+The apartment where Yuda was meant to stay was torn down, leaving him homeless.
+The next day, his wallet is stolen by a kid named Adit.
+Chasing him, Yuda encounters his sister Astri arguing with her boss Johnny.
+When Johnny begins abusing Astri, Yuda steps in, causing her to get fired.
 The next day, Yuda sees Astri being beaten by Johnny again.
-He intervenes again, only to be overpowered by his thugs.
-He quickly recovers and saves Astri from Johnny, in the process brutally scarring Johnny's boss, Ratger.
-Ratger's associate, Luc, tries to calm down Ratger, who vows to stay in the city until he hunts down Astri and Yuda.
+He intervenes, and gets mobbed by Johnny's thugs.
+He fights them off and flees with Astri, in the process brutally scarring Ratger, Johnny's boss.
+An enraged Ratger vows to hunt down Astri and Yuda.

 Yuda takes Astri and Adit to the construction site where he is staying.
 Yuda explains why he came to the city and talks about his older brother, who used to always beat him up.
-Astri explains how her parents abandoned her and Adit a few years ago, and how she has been taking care of them ever since.
-The next day, Astri and Adit decide to retrieve their savings from their home in an apartment complex.
-Yuda goes alone to retrieve the money, but is attacked by several of Ratger's thugs sent to guard the building; he manages to defeat them all.
+Astri explains how her parents abandoned her and Adit a few years ago, and she has been taking care of him ever since.